intellectivelab/docs.intellectivelab.com/_docs/unity/tutorials/how-to-create-page.md

 To insert a link to external page type:
 `[Link Title](url)`

+#### Downloads

+If user should download file from your page, for example `config.xml` for tutorial, place it in `name-of-your-md-file/downloads/` folder.
+Make sure this file doesn't contain any confidential information like passwords etc.

 ### Tables using

 The simpler the better.
 Big tables might be rendered unpredictable.

 ### Confidential information

-Remove all confidential information from your content and images (passwords etc).
+Remove all confidential information (passwords etc) from your content.
+Check carefully:
+- text
+- images
+- links
-Also check links and files for downloads (configs for example) if they contain any confidential information.
+- files for downloads (configs etc)

 ## Next step recommendations (optional)